MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 Request raised to Microsoft for specific update.

 ### User
-A single person consuming Finance and Operations, which is associated with a Customer's tenant.
+A single person consuming Finance and Supply Chain, associated with a Customer's tenant.